qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

       return urls;
     }

-Once the collection was created I needed to load each page indidividually using the http module, parse the HTML to access the contact details of a business and then store the details in MongoDB.
+Once the collection was created I needed to load each page individually using the http module, parse the HTML to access the contact details of a business and then store the details in MongoDB.

 ### Choosing Cheerio
 [Cheerio](https://github.com/cheeriojs/cheerio) is an awesome server side DOM manipulation module, I have used it in previous projects like [CrushIt](http://blog.ragingflame.co.za/2013/2/8/crushit) and totally loved it.
 With cheerio, you can access DOM elements the same way you do with jQuery on the browser.
 Here is an example: